-- (1) A student proceeding toward a first (bachelor's) degree is expected to complete at least half the credits required through courses offered by the University of Alberta (either "on" or "off" campus in Fall/Winter, Spring/Summer).
+- (1) A student proceeding toward a first (bachelor's) degree is expected to complete at least half the credits required through courses offered by the University of Alberta (either "on" or "off" campus in Winter Session, Intersession).
 Normally, at least half these "University of Alberta" courses will be taken as the final courses in the program.
 Credits obtained by special assessment at the University of Alberta may be included in the count of courses used to satisfy the residence requirements.
-(See §14.2.5, Credit by Special Assessment.) - (2) Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking the course.
+(See §14.2.6, Credit by Special Assessment.) - (2) Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking the course.
 If a student has a physical or medical condition that may compromise their physical participation and ability to meet requirements of the course, it is the student's responsibility to inform the instructor of the particular course in which they are enrolled.
-Students may contact the Faculty for further information on physical activity requirements and are encouraged to seek medical advice if necessary. - (3) Students should be aware that under the Alberta Protection of Persons in Care Act, they can be required to satisfy a criminal records check before being allowed to serve a period of internship/practicum placement/ work experience placement.
-Refer to §23.8.3.
+Students may contact the Faculty for further information on physical activity requirements and are encouraged to seek medical advice if necessary. - (3) All BA (Recreation Administration) students must spend at least one year of the program (normally Year 1) registered full time and carrying a full course load (i.e., ★30). - (4) Students in the BA (Recreation Administration) program must normally complete all degree requirements within eight years of their original admission to the program. - (5) A student proceeding toward a BPE degree must normally attend the first two years of the program full time (minimum ★30 per session).
+Special cases are considered on individual merit, but a student is not allowed to pursue the degree entirely on a part-time basis.